gitsnub/gitsnub/README.md

-# GitHub: taking free software down, one DMCA notice at a time
+# Microsoft GitHub: taking free software down, one DMCA notice at a time

 Lately Microsoft GitHub caved to RIAA and [blocked `youtube-dl`]().
 This is [bad for many reasons](https://freedom.press/news/riaa-github-youtube-dl-journalist-tool/), but shows why using a centralized, corporate-controled walled garden is a dangerous thing.